Consensys/quorum/docs/permissions/overview.md

 The current permission model with in Quorum is limited to node level permissions only and allows a set of nodes which are part of `permissioned-nodes.json` to join the network.
 The model has been enhanced to cater for enterprise level needs to have **smart contract based permissions model** which allows flexibility to manage nodes, accounts and account level access controls.
 The overview of the model is as depicted below:
 ![permissions mode](images/PermissionsModel.png)
 ### Key Definitions
-* Network - A set of organizations
+* Network - A set of interconnected nodes representing an enterprise blockchain which contains organizations
 * Organization - A set of Ethereum accounts, nodes having varied permissions to interact with the network
 * Sub Organization - Further sub grouping with in the Organization as per business need
-* Account - An Ethereum account
+* Account - An Ethereum account which is an EOA (Externally Owned Account)
 * Voter - An account capable of voting for a certain action
 * Role - A named job function in organization
 * Node - A `geth` node which is part of the network and belongs to an organization or sub organization